Meyer-Chabris Lab Openings

 - 4/9/18: Michelle published a chapter, Ethical Considerations When Companies Study—and Fail to Study—their Customers, in The Cambridge Handbook of Consumer Privacy

-- 3/27/18: The lab's first paper—with Christopher Chabris (Geisinger) and Duncan Watts and William Cai (Microsoft Research)—empirically investigating the A/B illusion, "The A/B Illusion: Objecting to Experimentally Comparing Two Unobjectionable Policies" (manuscript in preparation), was one of 84 papers (out of 353 submitted) accepted to the biennial Behavioral Decision Research in Management Conference, to be held at Harvard Business School, June 8–9, 2018
+- 3/27/18: The lab's first paper—with Christopher Chabris (Geisinger) and Duncan Watts and William Cai (Microsoft Research)—empirically investigating the A/B illusion, "The A/B Illusion: Objecting to Experimentally Comparing Two Unobjectionable Policies" (manuscript in preparation), was accepted to the biennial Behavioral Decision Research in Management Conference, to be held at Harvard Business School, June 8–9, 2018

 - 3/27/18: Patrick's paper with Joachim Krueger (Brown), "Putting the P Value in its Place," was accepted by The American Statistician